doxx/doxx.net/README.md

 ---

-Where most VPNs act more like a proxy, doxx.net is a true parallel internet.
-You can currently connect to the doxx.net network using either the propritary doxx.net client or a WireGuard® client.
-Once connected, you can create your own network infrastructure, operate services entirely within the alternative internet, and no dependence on public domain registrars.

-It's pretty easy: You can use the [a0x13.doxx.net](https://a0x13.doxx.net) portal to create your own private network infrastructure, or you can use the API to create your own private network infrastructure.
-The [API](https://docs.doxx.net/api/) is more for the hacker types where the portal is more for the average user.

 ## Community

-We are more than just a VPN.
 We are a community of like-minded individuals who are passionate about privacy and security.
 Software development is on-going and features are still being created.
 Join our community on [Discord](https://discord.gg/Gr9rByrEzZ) for support and updates.